 Though withdrawal from PCP is not life threatening, it may require treatment from a trained healthcare professional.

 According to one 2007 review, these symptoms often begin around

 Long-term or chronic use of dissociative drugs like PCP may also cause speech difficulties, memory loss, suicidal thoughts, social withdrawal, and anxiety.

 These symptoms may persist 1 year or more after discontinuing use.

 If you’re worried about your substance use and want help, you have options for getting support:

-- Talk to your primary healthcare provider.
+- Talk with your primary doctor or other healthcare professional.
 Be honest with them about your use.
 Patient confidentiality laws prevent them from reporting this information with law enforcement.

 - Call SAMHSA’s national helpline at 800-662-HELP (4357), or use their online treatment locater.

-- Find a support group through the Support Group Project.
+- Find a support group or treatment center through the Safe Locater.